MangoRox/swe1-g10-website/docs/demo.md

 # Math Moles Demo

-This page explains how the **Math Moles** demo works and what a player will see during a typical play session.
+This page gives a demo on how **Math Moles** works and what a player will see during a typical play session.